Luis de Zulueta: Biography

-Zulueta was forced out from the Palazzo di Espagna in Rome by Francoists upon the beginning of the Spanish Civil War and decided to go in exile, moving to Paris.
-He was later offered a place in Colombia by President Eduardo Santos.
-From then on, he collaborated with the Liberal newspaper El Tiempo and also worked for the Universidad Nacional, the Escuela Normal Superior, the Instituto Pedagógico Nacional and the University of Los Andes.
+Palazzo di Spagna (the Spanish embassy building in Rome).
+Zulueta had resided there; he was expelled and went into exile in Paris.
+He was later offered refuge in Colombia by President Eduardo Santos.
+There he collaborated with the Liberal newspaper El Tiempo and also worked for the Universidad Nacional, the Escuela Normal Superior, the Instituto Pedagógico Nacional, and the University of the Andes.

-He decided to move to the United States in 1960, and died in New York City on 2 August 1964.
+He moved to the United States in 1960, and died in New York City on 2 August 1964.